lyneca/info1903/index.md

 In the rainfall/time graph, there is an outlier around 2005 - a heavy rain event.
 ([BOM report](https://bom.gov.au/climate/annual_sum/2005/page13-15.pdf))

+---

+There did seem to be some correlation

 #### Results {#results}
 #### Further Research {#further-research}